6 Cheap and Safe Ways to Pay International Invoices in 2024

 These days, most banking can be done online so it can make sense to set up a bank account in the country you are paying the bills.
 For example, if you own a property in France and are constantly paying bills in Euros relating to the property, it might pay to set up a French bank account next time you are in the country.

 Once the account is open, you can make an international money transfer to add money to the account and then use it to pay bills as they arise.
-If you don’t have the requirements to open a bank account in that country, you can create a foreign currency accounts with international money transfer specialists like Wise and Revolut.
+If you don’t have the requirements to open a bank account in that country, you can create a foreign currency account with international money transfer specialists like Wise and Revolut.

-Wise multi-currency account offers local bank account details in 10 currencies including Euro, USD, CAD, and GBP.
-Also, it allows you to hold and exchange 50+ currencies.
+• The Wise multi-currency account offers local bank account details in 10 currencies including Euro, USD, CAD, and GBP.
+Also, it allows you to hold and exchange 40+ currencies.
 The Wise multi-currency account is free for personal use.
-Revolut has various accounts with different monthly fees, ranging from free to 16.99 USD per month.
-You can hold more than 25 currencies in a free Standard account.

 When is this a good option?

-Setting up a local bank account is a good option if you are a dual citizen or if you regularly pay several bills in the same country.
-You can also use multi-currency accounts to pay foreign contractors or freelancers.
+• You are a dual citizen or if you regularly pay several bills in the same country

-Pros and Cons of setting up a local account
+Pros and cons of setting up a local account

 • Paying bills from a local bank account is often cheaper than international transfers